-As the Company, through its investments in RIH and Astoria, has exposure to significant interest bearing assets at times during the financial year, the Company's statement of comprehensive income is indirectly influenced by market interest rates.
+As the Company, through its investment in RIH, has exposure to significant interest bearing assets at times during the financial year, the Company's statement of comprehensive income is indirectly influenced by market interest rates.

-Based on the exposure as at 31 March 2021 if interest rates had been 1% higher/lower with all other variables held constant, post-tax loss/profit for the year would have been R0,1m (2020: R0,8m) higher/lower.
+Based on the exposure as at 31 March 2022 if interest rates had been 1% higher/lower with all other variables held constant, post-tax loss/profit for the year would have been R0,1m (2021: R0,1m) higher/lower.

 As at year-end RIH had funding from Absa Bank Limited ("Absa") in the form of preference shares.
 The dividend on the funding is linked to prime.
-A 1% change in prime will result in RIH needing to pay an additional R2,5m (2020: R2,9m) of preference dividends per year.
+A 1% change in prime will result in RIH needing to pay an additional R2,5m (2021: R2,5m) of preference dividends per year.